Santosh155/Santosh155/README.md

 - 👋 Hi, I’m @Santosh155
 - 👀 I’m interested in Web App develoment(I use Nodejs and Golang for backend development)
 - 🌱 I’m currently learning Data science and Backend development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Nodejs, Data Science, Go
 - 📫 How to reach me --> add me on linkedln https://www.linkedin.com/in/santoskdk/

 <!---